Purpose

 ||||

-Narrative: 40% of Total Score |
+Narrative – 40% of Total Score |

 ||||

-Grant Benefit and Development | 0-1 points: There is little to no information provided on how the project will be beneficial in the development of the artist’s career. | 2-4 points: There is some information provided on how the project will be beneficial in the development of the artist’s career. | 5-7 points: There is adequate information provided on how the project will be beneficial in the development of the artist’s career. | 8-10 points: There is strong information provided on how the project will be beneficial in the development of the artist’s career. |
+| Grant Benefit and Development | 0-1 points: The applicant has not shown how the project will be beneficial to the development of their artistic career. | 2-4 points: The applicant has somewhat shown how the project will be beneficial to the development of their artistic career. | 5-7 points: The applicant has shown how the project will be beneficial to the development of their artistic career. | 8-10 points: The applicant has clearly shown how the project will be beneficial to the development of their artistic career. |

-Benefit of Mentorship | 0-1 points: There is little to no description of how the benefits of the mentorship opportunity will help the applicant accomplish their artistic career goals and support them as an emerging artist. | 2-4 points: There is some description of how the benefits of the mentorship opportunity will help the applicant accomplish their artistic career goals and support them as an emerging artist. | 5-7 points: There is an adequate description of how the benefits of the mentorship opportunity will help the applicant accomplish their artistic career goals and support them as an emerging artist. | 8-10 points: There is a strong description of how the benefits of the mentorship opportunity will help the applicant accomplish their artistic career goals and support them as an emerging artist. |
+| Benefit of Mentorship | 0-1 points: The applicant has not connected the mentorship opportunity to the accomplishment of their artistic career goals or their support as an emerging artist. | 2-4 points: The applicant has somewhat connected the mentorship opportunity to the accomplishment of their artistic career goals and support as an emerging artist. | 5-7 points: The applicant has connected the mentorship opportunity to the accomplishment of their artistic career goals and support as an emerging artist. | 8-10 points: The applicant has strongly connected the mentorship opportunity to the accomplishment of their artistic career goals and support as an emerging artist. |

-Work Samples: 20% of Total Score |
+Work Samples – 20% of Total Score |

 ||||

-Quality | 0-1 points: Work samples are of poor quality. | 2-4 points: Work samples are of fair quality. | 5-7 points: Work samples are of good quality. | 8-10 points: Work samples are of excellent quality. |
+| Quality | 0-1 points: Work samples are of poor quality. | 2-4 points: Work samples are of fair quality. | 5-7 points: Work samples are of good quality. | 8-10 points: Work samples are of excellent quality. |

-Representation | 0-1 points: Work samples are not representative of the artistic discipline proposed in the project. | 2-4 points: Work samples are somewhat representative of the artistic discipline proposed in the project. | 5-7 points: Work samples are representative of the artistic discipline proposed in the project. | 8-10 points: Work samples are highly representative of the artistic discipline proposed in the project. |
+| Representation | 0-1 points: Work samples are not representative of the artistic discipline proposed in the project. | 2-4 points: Work samples are somewhat representative of the artistic discipline proposed in the project. | 5-7 points: Work samples are representative of the artistic discipline proposed in the project. | 8-10 points: Work samples are highly representative of the artistic discipline proposed in the project. |

-Letter of Recommendation: 10% of Total Score |
+Letter of Recommendation – 10% of Total Score |

 ||||

-Potential | 0-1 points: Letter of recommendation does not address the applicant’s artistic potential. | 2-4 points: Letter of recommendation somewhat addresses the applicant’s artistic potential. | 5-7 points: Letter of recommendation addresses the applicant’s artistic potential. | 8-10 points: Letter of recommendation addresses the applicant’s artistic potential. |
+| Potential | 0-1 points: The letter of recommendation is not dated within the last two years and/or does not address the applicant’s artistic potential. | 2-4 points: The letter of recommendation is dated within the last two years and somewhat addresses the applicant’s artistic potential. | 5-7 points: The letter of recommendation is dated within the last two years and addresses the applicant’s artistic potential. | 8-10 points: The letter of recommendation is dated within the last two years and directly addresses the applicant’s strong artistic potential. |

-Resume: 10% of Total Score |
+Resume – 10% of Total Score |

 ||||

-Professional Development | 0-1 points: The resume does not show the artist's professional development, sources of training, or experience in their artistic discipline. | 2-4 points: The resume somewhat shows the artist's professional development, sources of training, and experience in their artistic discipline. | 5-7 points: The resume shows the artist's professional development, sources of training, and experience in their artistic discipline. | 8-10 points: The resume extensively shows the artist's professional development, sources of training, and experience in their artistic discipline. |
+| Professional Development | 0-1 points: The resume does not show the artists’ professional development, sources of training, or experience in their artistic discipline. | 2-4 points: The resume somewhat shows the artists’ professional development, sources of training, and experience in their artistic discipline. | 5-7 points: The resume shows the artists’ professional development, sources of training, and experience in their artistic discipline. | 8-10 points: The resume extensively shows the artists’ professional development, sources of training, and experience in their artistic discipline. |

-Budget: 20% of Total Score |
+Budget – 20% of Total Score |

 ||||

-Financial Resources | 0-1 points: Budget does not show evidence that there are financial resources to complete the proposed project. | 2-4 points: Budget shows evidence that there are some financial resources to complete the proposed project. | 5-7 points: Budget shows evidence that there are adequate financial resources to complete the proposed project. | 8-10 points: Budget shows evidence that there are substantial financial resources to complete the proposed project. |
+| Financial Resources | 0-1 points: Budget does not show evidence that there are financial resources to complete the proposed project. | 2-4 points: Budget shows evidence that there are some financial resources to complete the proposed project. | 5-7 points: Budget shows evidence that there are adequate financial resources to complete the proposed project. | 8-10 points: Budget shows evidence that there are substantial financial resources to complete the proposed project. |

-Budget Details | 0-1 points: Budget contains few details of how the funds will be used. | 2-4 points: Budget contains some details of how the funds will be used. | 5-7 points: Budget contains realistic and specific details of how the funds will used. | 8-10 points: Budget contains extremely realistic and very specific details of how the funds will be used. |
+| Budget Details | 0-1 points: Budget does not contain realistic details on how the funds will be used. | 2-4 points: Budget contains some realistic details on how the funds will be used. | 5-7 points: Budget contains realistic and specific details on how the funds will be used. | 8-10 points: Budget contains extremely realistic and very specific details on how the funds will be used. |

 Applications are accepted through our grants portal, which uses the Foundant platform.